Relatives of singer Jenni Rivera's co-passengers sue over plane crash

-The plaintiffs alleged in their Los Angeles Superior Court lawsuit that the 43-year-old aircraft was unsafe and being flown by two unqualified pilots when it nosedived from 28,000 feet into mountainous terrain.
+The plaintiffs alleged in their Los Angeles Superior Court lawsuit that the 43-year-old aircraft was unsafe and being flown by two unqualified pilots when it nosedived from 28,000 feet (8,500 metres) into mountainous terrain.

 "We are trying to unravel the mystery of how this came to be.
 Who selected this plane, what condition was this plane in and how did these pilots get behind the stick of this aircraft?" plaintiffs' attorney Paul Kiesel said.